cdecu/yacg-old/README.md

 # Yacg

-Spare time project !
 Yet another Code generator.
-It generates mostly interface definitions.
+It is a spare time project !
 NO it is not yacc :( it is just a small personal project.
 - Transform json data into code interface.
   - guess required